-183.7.2 Specialization in Atmospheric Sciences
+193.7.2 Specialization in Atmospheric Sciences

-Continuation in the Specialization in Atmospheric Sciences program requires a GPA of at least 2.3 on at least ★24 in the previous Fall/Winter.
-To graduate in four years, a student needs to complete ★30 per year.
+Continuation in the Specialization in Atmospheric Sciences program requires a GPA of at least 2.3 on at least \star 18 in the previous Fall/Winter.
+To graduate in four years, a student needs to complete \star 30 per year.
 Students who extend their programs beyond five years must first obtain the written approval of the Faculty of Science and the Department of Earth and Atmospheric Sciences.

-Graduation requires a GPA of at least 2.3 on the last ★60 credited to the see correction (March 8, 2006)
+Graduation requires a GPA of at least 2.3 on the last $\bigstar 60$ credited to the degree.